Rajasekhar81/Batch20-Java/README.md

 # Batch20-Java
-this repo is used to store java [rpgrams
+this repo is used to store java prpgrams
+Studnets nams:

+Kasyap
+Sapna
+Satya
+Surya
+Ahila
+Mounika